Aadarsh2021/Aadarsh2021/README.md

 <div align="center">

-⭐ *If you like my work, consider giving a star!*
+⭐ *If you like my work, consider giving a star on my repos!*
-🤝 *Open to collaborations, internships & ML/Web projects.*
+🤝 *Open to collaborations, internships, and full-stack/AI freelance work.*

 </div>